National Science and Media Museum

 The Museum provides stunning opportunities to learn about the science and art of light, sound, photography, film and television.
 Inspire your class with our exciting interactive science shows and hands –on workshops and gallery talks.

 Watch educational films on the IMAX Digital Xenon Theatre System.
-From Dream Big 3D to A Beautiful Planet 3D there are a host of films for your class to enjoy in IMAX.
+From Apollo 11 to A Dream Big 3D there are a host of films for your class to enjoy in IMAX.

 Visits will suit groups from Early Years and KS1 to Higher Education, and meet curriculum requirements for Science, Design and Technology, ICT, History, English, Art and Design, Media and Film Studies.

-Why are National Science and Media Museum great for School Trips and Educational Visits?
+Why book National Science and Media Museum for School Trips and Educational Visits?

 The National Science and Media Museum is free to enter and provides unique opportunities to learn about the science of light and sound.